-Our financial results could be materially adversely affected if these portfolio companies or any of our other significant portfolio companies encounter financial difficulty and fail to repay their obligations or to perform as expected.
+Our financial results could be materially adversely affected if one of more of these portfolio companies or any of our other significant portfolio companies encounter financial difficulty and fail to repay their obligations or to perform as expected.

 We may be exposed to higher risks with respect to our investments that include PIK interest or exit fees.